8. The Visit (2015)

 Having learned how to write marketable material between his 1998 theatrical debut and this 2015 release, The Visit ranks above Wide Awake because it ticks more boxes, offering a satisfying albeit far from spectacular watch that includes a number of solid thrills and all the elements of a small budget modern horror/thriller that you’d expect – and just as the genre was beginning to truly take off once again.

-As a director of suspense, Shyamalan had always excelled, and in writing for a genre that was reliant upon suspense to survive, it was as if he forced himself into a corner from which he had to rely upon the very traits that made him famous in order to survive.
-The result was a far more positive one than his poorly judged sci-fi fare, and perhaps signaled the beginning of a miniature Shyamaissance.
+As a director of suspense, Shyamalan had always excelled, and in writing for a genre that was reliant upon suspense to survive, it was as if he forced himself into a corner from which he had to rely upon the very traits that made him famous.
+The result was a far more positive one than his poorly judged sci-fi fare, and perhaps signalled the beginning of a miniature Shyamaissance.